clifflinrichie/STAT-4800-/README.md

 # STAT-4800
 ## Setup:
-- Download the data zip, and extract it.
+- Download the data.zip, and extract it.
 Place folder in the same directory as the 4800 STAT repository
+- Run `python -m pip install pandas` which should download pandas and numpy packages
+- `python -m pip install seaborn`

 ## Formatting
 - column_names.json can be formatted by pressing `SHIFT-ALT-F` in the file